 In the top 10 streaming services globally, there are a mix of paid subscription-based services, ad-supported services, and free on-demand video services—which gives marketers options when building an advertising strategy to reach highly engaged streaming viewers.

 Video streaming is here to stay.
 Click here to start building your connected TV ad campaign.
-For access to the full survey results, reach out to your Criteo contact.
+For more consumer trends, download our latest Shopper Story 2022 report and access more advertising strategies.

 1Global Entertainment and Media Outlook 2021–2025, PwC.